2017-2018 SOA Hickman Scholars Awarded

 - Hengxin Cui (University of Waterloo)

 - Mingyu (Bruce) Fang, FSA, ACIA (University of Waterloo)

 - Viet Nguyen, ASA (University of Nebraska – Lincoln)

 - Adolph Okine (University of Wisconsin – Madison)

 - Tsun Yu (Jeff) Wong, ASA (University of Waterloo)

 - Kenneth Zhou (University of Waterloo)

-The Board of Directors established the Society of Actuaries James C. Hickman Scholar program (formerly known as the Doctoral Stipend program) to increase the number of academic actuaries who hold a Ph.D. and an actuarial designation; and who intend to pursue academic careers in the United States or Canada.
+The Board of Directors established the Society of Actuaries James C. Hickman Scholar program to increase the number of academic actuaries who hold a Ph.D. and an actuarial designation; and who intend to pursue academic careers in the United States or Canada.
 The program provides stipends to doctoral candidates who will, through their studies and careers, address research and education needs of the profession.

 The SOA Board of Directors named its doctoral stipend program to honor James C. Hickman, FSA (deceased), former dean of the University of Wisconsin – Madison School of Business.
 During his more than 40-year academic career, Hickman made numerous contributions to teaching, research and scholarship, including co-authorship of the Actuarial Mathematics textbook.
 He also served the profession, including as a member of the SOA Board of Governors and trustee of the Actuarial Foundation.